matt-harvey/dailycashmanager/README.rst

 	make clean

-This will clean all build targets from the project root, including the source tarball (see below) if present, but NOT including the HTML documentation.
+This will clean all build targets from the project root, including the source tarball (see below) if present, but NOT including the HTML documentation or the User Guide.
 This is due to a quirk of CMake.
 To remove the HTML documentation, simply manually delete the ``html`` directory from the project root.
+To remove the generated User Guide, manually delete the ``user_guide\_build`` directory.

 Note this will *not* cause the application to be uninstalled from the host system.